Breeding Records

 State & Local Permits

-Some states and municipalities require breeders to maintain records of all birds bred and sold, especially for certain species.
-Keeping organized digital records ensures you can produce documentation quickly if asked.
+Some states and municipalities require breeders to maintain records of all birds bred and sold, especially for certain native or protected species.
+Permit applications often require proof of captive breeding, which means you need documented parentage and hatch records.
+Keeping organized digital records ensures you can produce documentation quickly if asked, rather than scrambling through old notebooks.

 Club & Society Standards